/>

 We are also concerned that the policy may inadvertently increase the burden on families and informal carers.
 Where care is delayed, reduced or uncertain, families are often required to fill the gap—impacting their own wellbeing, financial security and ability to continue providing support.

-Finally, this is a confusing policy that gives the community mixed signals, on one hand it says we’re increasing the fees we pay to allied health providers to enhance access to services but on the other it says we are putting an annual cap on the value of services you can access.
-The two elements of this policy work against the other and have the net effect of reducing the quantum of sessions a veteran or widowed partner can access from 1 July 2027.
+Finally, this is a confusing policy that sends mixed signals to the community.
+On one hand, it says fees paid to allied health providers are being increased to improve access to services; on the other, it places an annual cap on the value of services a person can access.
+These two elements work against each other and may have the net effect of reducing the number of sessions a veteran or widowed partner can access from 1 July 2027.

 Reforms to accessing allied health care for veterans and widowed partners must be designed in a way that reflects the lived experience of veterans, widows and their families, and does not compromise the stability of the care they rely on to live well and remain connected in their communities.